Katerina Ioannidou: From Soft Physics to Concrete Applications

 Milena Dragicevic Sesic: A Peaceful Struggle for Culture

-It was a remarkable individual who received an honorary doctorate from the University of Montpellier in late December 2023.
-A leading Serbian scholar deeply committed to advancing research in her field of expertise, Milena Dragićević Šešić has helped develop cultural policy studies worldwide, notably through the UNESCO Chair she has held since 2004.
+A remarkable individual was awarded an honorary doctorate from the University of Montpellier in late December 2023.
+A leading Serbian scholar deeply committed to advancing research in her field of expertise, Milena Dragićević Šešić has helped develop cultural policy studies around the world, notably through the UNESCO Chair she has held since 2004.

 Jean-Paul Metzger: The Ecologist in the Landscape

 With the NEMESIS project, mathematician Daniele Di Pietro has just secured €7.8 million in ERC Synergy funding.
 His goal: to overcome current technological barriers in the numerical simulation of complex physical problems.
-This is a major achievement for Alexandre Grothendieck, director of the Montpellier institute, who recounts his journey in this field—one he never intended to pursue.
+This is a major achievement for Alexandre Grothendieck, director of the Montpellier institute, who recounts his journey in this discipline—one he never set out to pursue.

-Paul Antonio: Journey to the Center of the Earth
+Paul Antonio: A Journey to the Center of the Earth

 Paul Antonio, a paleomagnetism researcher at the Montpellier Geosciences Laboratory, has been awarded a European Research Council (ERC) grant for proposing a new experimental method to refine the dating of the Earth’s inner core.

 Oriol Amat is a professor of economics at Pompeu Fabra University in Barcelona, where he also served as rector.
-He is regarded as an expert in financial accounting, management control, and corporate fraud.
+He is considered an expert in financial accounting, management accounting, and corporate fraud.
 On September 20, the University of Montpellier was pleased to award him an honorary doctorate.

 Erika Burioli: Mysterious Contagious Cancers in Mussels

-Erika Burioli studies cancer cells capable of spreading into the environment and infecting foreign organisms.
+Erika Burioli is studying cancer cells capable of spreading into the environment and infecting foreign organisms.
 The researcher at the Host-Pathogen-Environment Interactions (IHPE) laboratory was awarded a European Research Council (ERC) grant in September 2023 to continue her work on bivalves.

-Michel Bouvier: A Medical Approach That Sets a Standard
+Michel Bouvier: A Medical Approach That Sets a Precedent

-A world-renowned researcher in the field of G protein-coupled receptors (GPCRs), Michel Bouvier has contributed to numerous fundamental and therapeutic discoveries regarding these proteins, which are the target of more than 30% of the drugs on the market.
-Many researchers from Montpellier trained under the professor at the Faculty of Medicine at the University of Montreal.
+A world-renowned researcher in the field of G protein-coupled receptors (GPCRs), Michel Bouvier has contributed to numerous fundamental and therapeutic discoveries regarding these proteins, which are the targets of more than 30% of the drugs on the market.
+Many researchers from Montpellier were trained by the professor at the Faculty of Medicine at the University of Montreal.
 In 2023, he was awarded an honorary doctorate from the University of Montpellier.